 There is no other way.

-Likewise, our disruption of ecological cycles is not a consequence of our nature any more than it is the nature of carbon or oxygen.²⁸ Rather, it is the way of our play: the fundamental pattern by which our processes have managed their energy and their matter.
+Likewise, our disruption of ecological cycles is not a consequence of our nature any more than it is the nature of carbon or oxygen.²⁸

 As we saw in plastic’s story, our modern processes have increasingly intended patterns of energy and matter that have dispersed carbon, concentrated energy, degraded diversity and stifled awareness.
 In sharp contrast, Earth's processes have tended towards just the opposite: the concentration of carbon, the dispersal of energy, the increase of diversity and the cultivation of consciousness.
 Whereas our modern pattern of process has degraded ecosystems, Earth’s has systematically enriched them— making them ever more diverse, vibrant and abundant.²⁹

-Like a despairing determined child on a second-go at block building, we’re trying harder than ever.
+Like a despairing child on a determined second-go at block building, we’re trying harder than ever.
 With a shame at our failings, we have our heads down, striving valiantly to build stronger and higher: to make our processes less harmful, less polluting, less degrading, less grey.
 However, no matter how hard we have striven, our polluting has increased unabated: over time, any improvements in the efficiency of our grey processes have been inevitably eclipsed by their proliferation.
-For with the underlying grey pattern of our processes unchanged, even if they are less depleting— depleting they remain.³⁰
+With the underlying grey pattern of our processes unchanged, even if they are less depleting— depleting they remain.³⁰

 Banayan and I have come to see that it is time to raise our heads from the toil.